Resuscitation Outcomes Consortium

 The ROC Investigators do studies in which people who qualify receive either the currently accepted treatment or a new treatment assigned by chance (that is, in a manner like a coin toss).
 The trials are designed to test promising new treatments so that EMS providers can use those treatments most likely to benefit the public.Read the News Article

-For more information, please read the official OHSU press release.
+For more information about the closure of the study, please read the official OHSU press release.